gainwell-ohio/spbm/docs/UPDL/Opthalmic_Agents/antibiotic.md

-# Ophthalmic Agents: Antibiotic and Antibiotic-Steroid Combination Drops and Ointments
+# Antibiotic and Antibiotic-Steroid Combination Drops and Ointments

 ## Length Of Authorizations